A blog by spcaLA president, Madeline Bernstein

 Animals don't magically appear at theaters, festivals, and fairs.
 They spend most of their time cooped up, sometimes chained, traveling in trains, trucks and the like.
 When they are not performing or rehearsing, they are also confined, often in minimal spaces for efficiency, ease of transport and cost concerns.
 When they are "on", they are contorting themselves and performing unnatural acts for our amusement.
 These animals are stressed, ill-used, and, as such develop health and behavioral issues often resulting in more confining and training "corrections".
 This is no life for these exotics and should be an unacceptable form of entertainment for a civilized society.

-After the recent collapse of a circus elephant, Sarah, and constant pressure by those of us in the Animal Welfare community, this bill is much appreciated and long overdue.
+This bill is much appreciated and long overdue.
 We must work together to see that it passes.

 To identify and contact your Congressperson, go to: https://writerep.house.gov/writerep/welcome.shtml